Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

-In fact, the job is tougher today than when I was a college editor back in the 1980s.
-Tuition seems to rise daily like the sun, the classes you need to graduate are scheduled as often as your birthday, and now there’s a daily website on top of a print edition.
+The job is even tougher today than when I was a college editor back in the 1980s.
+Tuition seems to rise daily like the sun, the classes you need to graduate are scheduled as often as your birthday, and there’s a daily website on top of a print edition.

-But if you want a media career, you should do it anyway.
-Here are five good reasons, although you can probably guess only the first one…
+But if you want a media career, you should chase the job anyway.
+Here are six good reasons for leading your newsroom, although you can probably guess only the first one…

 Most student newspapers elect editors only once or twice a year.
 So it’s a title that instantly separates you from the thousands of other j-school grads who flood the job market every December and June.
 (See 7 mistakes that doom a college journalist’s resume.)